Autocorrelation effects in a stochastic-process model for solving two-armed bandit problems: Results

-Figures~\ref{results:fig:pB_vs_maxCDR} and \ref{results:fig:heatmap_maxCDR} plot $\max_{\lambda}\mathrm{CDR}_{1000}$, i.e., the best achievable performance after optimizing $\lambda$ for each environment.
+Figures~\refsubref{results:fig:maxCDR}{pB} and (\subref{results:fig:maxCDR_heatmap}) plot $\max_{\lambda}\mathrm{CDR}_{1000}$, i.e., the best achievable performance after optimizing $\lambda$ for each environment.
 These figures quantify the environment-dependent ceiling of performance.
 In particular, the maximal achievable CDR decreases as $p_B$ increases toward $p_A$, and it approaches $0.5$ near $p_A= p_B$.
 This supports the natural interpretation that the discrimination of the optimal arm becomes easier when the winning probabilities are well separated and becomes harder as the two probabilities approach each other.
-At the same time, Figure~\ref{results:fig:heatmap_maxCDR} also indicates that the absolute location of $(p_A,\,p_B)$ matters: environments near $(p_A,\,p_B)=(0.5,\,0.5)$ are intrinsically ambiguous (maximal CDR close to $0.5$), whereas environments with $p_A$ close to $1$ and $p_B$ close to $0$ are intrinsically easy (maximal CDR close to $1$).
+At the same time, Figure~\refsubref{results:fig:maxCDR}{heatmap} also indicates that the absolute location of $(p_A,\,p_B)$ matters: environments near $(p_A,\,p_B)=(0.5,\,0.5)$ are intrinsically ambiguous (maximal CDR close to $0.5$), whereas environments with $p_A$ close to $1$ and $p_B$ close to $0$ are intrinsically easy (maximal CDR close to $1$).